 - Offer free or discounted daycare services for children while survivors handle legal issues or attend support groups and counseling.

 - Sponsor a fundraiser for local advocacy organizations.

 - Serve as a board member for a local advocacy organization.

 - Add violence prevention messages to your faith newsletter and worship program.

 - Post local resources and crisis hotlines in women’s and men’s restroom stalls.

 - Offer violence prevention educational brochures/intervention literature in your waiting rooms or in public areas in your office.
-Nevada Network Against Domestic Violence and Futures Without Violence provide free literature that you can use.
+Nevada Coalition to End Domestic and Sexual Violence and Futures Without Violence provide free literature that you can use.

 - Promote violence prevention with your professional organizations.

 - Make a choice to organize violence prevention training for your neighborhood.

 - Institute or promote a strict non-violence policy for employees.

 - Include violence prevention training during employee orientation.

 - Offer ongoing training to employees by inviting a local advocate to speak during a brown bag lunch event.